Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 Of course, the devil certainly is striving to deceive the whole world (Rev. 12:9).
 He is now the god of this world, seeking to blind people to the wonderful truth of the plan of God and the true gospel (II Cor.
 4:4).
 However, this does not mean that God’s Plan is, on the one hand, out of His control—being lost to the devil—or, on the other hand, that His control means predetermining the fate of every human being.

 Consider.
 In 1920, when my father was born, there were about two billion people on Earth.
-There are now well over seven billion—and more every day.
-Approximately two billion, or one-third, believe in the name of Jesus Christ.
+There are now almost eight billion—and more every day.
+Approximately one-third believe in the name of Jesus Christ.
 This represents a total that includes every conceivable brand of the over 2,000 different forms of professing Christianity.
 Approximately another one-third of mankind has heard of Christ but has not accepted Him and does not even claim to follow Him.
 Finally, the last one-third of all people on Earth know nothing about Christ.
 Many in India, Africa, Japan, China and parts of South America and Southeast Asia have never even heard of Christ, let alone know who He was, what He did, what He taught, etc. Are they condemned to be lost, having never had an opportunity to understand what they missed or why?

 On the other hand, if the war to win souls is as most professing Christian ministers depict it, then the devil is far stronger—and far more effective—in his effort than God.
 Be honest and admit that this is the only other possibility, unless there is a third category containing the vast majority of people.
 But it must be a category that has not been recognized!

 Is God a monster who would doom the great majority without offering them an opportunity for salvation?
 This is, however unwittingly believed, what most have concluded.
-They have assumed that only a relative few have been chosen to receive an opportunity to enter the kingdom of God.
-(To learn more about God’s kingdom, read the booklet What Is the Kingdom of God?)
+They have assumed that only a relative few have been chosen to receive an opportunity to enter the Kingdom of God.
+(To learn more about this, read the booklet What Is the Kingdom of God?)

 God is not losing a wrestling match over which He clearly has full control.
 He knows exactly what He is doing, and the beauty of His Plan can be known.
 Be assured that no true God would ever choose to condemn the vast majority who have ever lived without giving them a full opportunity for salvation.
 Such a God would not be worth following—He would be an unjust monster whose primary business is condemnation.

-Man (under the unseen direction of Satan) has been given six days, or 6,000 years, to try his own ways, governments, religions, philosophies, value systems, and forms of education.
-He has practiced sin—disobedience to God’s commands—for nearly 6,000 years, under the sway of Satan.
+Man (under the unseen direction of Satan) has been given approximately 6,000 years to try his own ways, governments, religions, philosophies, value systems, and forms of education.
+He has practiced sin—disobedience to God’s commands—under the sway of Satan.
 Man has then tried to treat all of the ill effects instead of treating the cause of having broken God’s laws.

 God is allowing mankind to learn bitter lessons.
 The vast majority, who have never known the precious truth of God, are having to learn that their own ways do not work!
 (Read the booklet Why Man Cannot Solve His Problems.)

-As mankind embarks on a path that would erase itself from Earth, Christ will intervene and save mankind from itself!
+As mankind embarks on a path that would erase itself from Earth, God will intervene and save mankind from itself!

-Now continue with II Peter.
-Notice verse 9: “The Lord is not slack concerning His promise…but is longsuffering to us-ward, not willing that any should perish, but that all should come to repentance.”
+Notice II Peter 3:9: “The Lord is not slack concerning His promise…but is longsuffering to us-ward, not willing that any should perish, but that all should come to repentance.”
 Did you notice that God wants to save everyone?
 Paul, when speaking of God (Christ), stated, “Who will have all men to be saved, and to come unto the knowledge of the truth” (I Tim.
 2:4).
 That is the plain truth of this verse.
 God is not, and never has been, in the “mass condemnation” business.

 One verse is often cited to prove that now is the only opportunity for all mankind to achieve salvation.
 Let’s read this almost universally misunderstood verse: “He [God] says, I have heard you in a time accepted, and in the day of salvation have I succored you: behold, now is the accepted time; behold, now is the day of salvation” (II Cor.
 6:2).